Which Schengen countries are reintroducing or maintaining border controls in 2026?

 Important!

-How are the border controls carried out?
+How are these border controls carried out?

 The reintroduction of internal border control does not mean complete closure - as was the case during the Covid-19 pandemic - but a temporary suspension of free movement within the Schengen area.

-All travellers must be able to present a valid ID document.
-Border authorities check the data using the Schengen Information System (SIS), for example.
-They make sure no alerts have been issued against the holder or that they have not been banned from entering.
-They can also check, if necessary, the validity of the traveller’s visa.
+Border authorities then use the Schengen Information System (SIS) to check available data.
+They make sure no alerts have been issued against the traveller or that they have not been banned from entering the Area.
+They can also verify visa validity dates.

 Don't leave without us!